Statistical visualisation for tidy and geospatial data in R via kernel smoothing methods in the eks package: Density-based clustering (unsupervised learning)

 The result of the mean shift clustering on the $n=1280$ air quality measurements from 13:00 to 14:00 into 5 clusters is displayed on the left panel in Figure~\ref{fig:kms1}.
 Observe that we do not need to specify the number of clusters in advance, and the clusters can be of any arbitrary shape.
-These represent two important advantages over $k$-means clustering, which requires an a priori number of clusters, and whose cluster shapes are restricted to be (intersections of) ellipses.
+These represent two important advantages over $k$-means clustering, which requires an a priori number of clusters, and whose cluster shapes are more restricted than those in mean shift clustering.
 Cluster \#4 (blue crosses) and \#5 (magenta boxed crosses) are the most separate from the other clusters.
 The points at the edges of cluster \#3 (green squares), cluster \#1 (red circles) and cluster \#2 (khaki triangles) are close to together, and $k$-means clustering tends to assign them to the same cluster, whereas the directionality of the mean shift assigns them to different clusters.
 Since the mean shift relies on the density gradient ascent paths, we overlay the arrows of the quiver plot of the density gradient on the convex hulls of the mean shift clusters on the right of Figure~\ref{fig:kms1}.
 We observe that the gradient ascent arrows within each cluster are oriented towards the modes.

 The command for mean shift clustering for tidy data is \code{tidy\_kms}.
 The output is similar to that for a single density estimate, except that the data points are returned rather than the estimation grid points, and that \code{estimate} indicates the estimated cluster label rather than the density estimate value.